djankies/foundations-43-workspace/README.md

 ## Workspace Settings

 The workspace settings are configured in the `foundations.code-workspace` file.
 These settings are automatically applied when you open the workspace in Visual Studio Code.
 These take precedence over user settings and are mostly just ensure VS Code plays nicely with the recommended extensions.
+Oh, also– I turned on autosave for you. ;)

-## File Hierarchy
+## Hierarchy

 Each week has a dedicated folder.
-Within each week's folder are seven folders; one for each day of the week.
+Within each week's folder are seven sub-folders; one for each day of the week.
 Each day's folder contains 1-3 folders: the Challenge, Lab, and Demo.
-Some days may not have a Lab or Demo folder since some days don't have a lab or demo.
+Some days may not have a Lab or Demo folder since we don't always have a lab or demo.
 Friday's folder is always empty.
 (Fill it with your own stuff!
 Or don't.
 It's your life.
-Live it how you want to.
-You're worth it.
-You're enough.
-You're loved.
-Don't cry, Life will get better in 13 weeks.)
+Live it how you want to.)

 The file hierarchy is as follows: